“There is no economic world.”

 - If a theory is ‘correct’, it is the only possibility, meaning there is neither possibility nor contingency.
 The idea is brought back into discourse, treated as an ontologized ‘object’, e.g. Milton Friedman’s natural unemployment rate.
 (Pierre dies, leaves his nachlass to the narrator.)

 The reason that Menardism is important in economics, but not the natural or other social sciences, is precisely its role as the science of non-discursive social relations: whereas discursive disciplines are able to draw upon structures such as virtus dormitiva or the constitutive vagueness of language (its ‘fuzzy logic’), economics demands an austere clarity with respect to currently available mathematical tools.
 Another contributor to economics’ non-Bayesian structure is the unique role of exogeneity.
-In Menardism, the fact of the corpus remains stable, and it is its facticity which changes.
+In Menardism, the fact of the corpus remains stable, and its facticity changes.
 This parallels how an exogenous variable remains the ‘same’ (i.e. has the same function) despite different values it can have in different conditions; after all, in different contexts the same number for a given variable can mean much different things!
 It is the meta-level ‘of’ economics to which Bayesianism is applicable, but it is unwarranted and unreasonable to demand that economics be Bayesian all the way down.

 So while more data is always preferable to less data, ‘experiment’ as a category is inapplicable to economics because both the development of a model and its integration with other models must necessarily be Menardist.
 That is to say, the purpose of doing an experiment (that isn’t simply replication or further confirmation) is to generate an event that is unable to be inferred from previous (non-)knowledge.
 This results in a change of context, on the level of contingency rather than possibility—as Heisenberg says, in an intriguingly non-Bayesian fashion: “Every experiment destroys some of the knowledge of the system which was obtained by previous experiments.”
 For any event (singular or experimental) the task of economics is to frame it in its contingency (i.e. all the accounting identities applicable to it), and then to progressively deconceptualize it until it can fit within the syzygy of a specific model.
 Therefore, the ‘impact’ of any singularity upon economics as a discipline is expressed only through changes in what economists mean in their use of common language.
 Critics like Nassim Taleb denigrate this as ‘retro-narrative’, but since there are no concepts (and consequently no narrative) in economics, this simply can’t be the case; instead, Taleb is (somewhat disingenuously) expressing a second-order hatred for episteme, as expressed by economists in lucid, pared-down form (see the Appendix).
 Economics as a discipline cannot create retro-narratives, only people can—and it takes someone of genius calibre to be able to both develop original narratives and to deconceptualize them into useful models.
 So rather than as retro-narrative, economics works through inoperative ‘sampling’ of extant discourses, stripping them of metaphor, contingency, and episteme.